kubeshop/kusk-gateway/docs/customresources/staticroute.md

     idle_timeout: <int>
     # retres define how many retries to upstream with failed (50x code) requests, number.
 Default 1.
     retries: <int>
-  # What to do with the path when proxying to the upstream.
-  # Optional
-  path:
-    # Rewrites path with the regex and substitution patterns.
-    rewrite:
-      pattern: <string> # path regex pattern
-      substitution: <string> # path substitution pattern.
   # Optional
   cors:
     # allowed origins returned in Access-Control-Allow-Origin header